 - Despite being considered little more than a weed by many, dandelion packs in some impressive health benefits.

-- Dandelion can be added to everything from salads to sauces and soups or used to brew a hot cup of coffee or tea.
+- Dandelion root can be taken in supplement form or used to brew a hot cup of caffeine-free coffee or tea.

-- Next time, think twice about whipping out the weed killer when you notice the yellow flowers popping up in your yard and consider giving these nutritious plants a try instead.
+- Next time, think twice about whipping out the weed killer when you notice a yellow dandelion flower popping up in your yard and consider giving these nutritious plants a try instead to take advantage of the many potential dandelion benefits.

 Get FREE Access!